 In this course, students progress through a series of drafting problems, providing them with a sound foundation in the methods and techniques used in various drafting and design applications.
 Orthographic, isometric, sectioning, perspectives, schematics, developments and many other types of graphics will be covered.
-Computers with AUTOCAD proficiencies, and VT AOE Transferable Skills.
-Recommended Reading Level: Grade 10-12+
+Computers with AUTOCAD and SOLIDWORKS software are used to solve and draw many of these problems.
+Multimedia portfolios are produced using Microsoft Office applications.